-12. The Trust Accounts Department received numerous telephone enquiries regarding the requirement for the Examiner to report on dormant trust ledger balances held in the general trust accounts.
-A dormant trust ledger balance is defined as a trust ledger account whereby the relevant matter had been completed and there is a balance in the ledger account with no movement in the past 12 months after the completion of the matter.

-- 13. The Examiner is required to review the list of dormant balances (if any) and determine whether the law practice has taken steps to review and eliminate the balances.
+- 12. The Trust Accounts Department received numerous telephone enquiries regarding the requirement for the Examiner to report on dormant trust ledger balances held in the general trust accounts.
+A dormant trust ledger balance is defined as a trust ledger account whereby the relevant matter had been completed and there is a balance in the ledger account with no movement in the past 12 months after the completion of the matter. - 13.
+The Examiner is required to review the list of dormant balances (if any) and determine whether the law practice has taken steps to review and eliminate the balances.
 If the Examiner is not satisfied or concerned with the law practice's procedures, the matter should be noted in paragraph 7 of the External Examiner's Report. - 14.
 The same applies for the review of overdrawn trust ledgers.
-The Examiner is only required to comment on overdrawn trust ledgers if the Examiner considers (1) that the overdrawn trust ledgers have not been rectified in a timely manner or (2) that the overdrawn trust ledgers represents a major breakdown in the accounting for trust money or (3) the law practice has benefited without reasonable excuse. - 15.
-The overdrawn trust ledgers and dormant balance listings which are supplied to the Examiner by the law practice are not required to be submitted to the Trust Accounts Department.
+The Examiner is only required to comment on overdrawn trust ledgers if the Examiner considers (1) that the overdrawn trust ledgers have not been rectified in a timely manner or (2) that the overdrawn trust ledgers represent a major breakdown in the accounting for trust money or (3) the law practice has benefited without reasonable excuse.
+The Examiner should report directly to the Chief Trust Accounts Investigator if the overdrawn balances have not been rectified.